Reading at St. Theresa’s Catholic primary school

 Reading for pleasure

-Reading for pleasure is extremely important and lots of initiatives sort, we set time aside daily for children to engage in Reading for Pleasure.
+Reading for pleasure is extremely important and so we set time aside daily for children to engage in Reading for Pleasure.

 - Guided Reading – progression in reading